12 Things You Can't Miss at the San Francisco Zoo & Gardens

 At 3:45 p.m. each day, visitors to the Zoo can go inside the Giraffe Lodge for an up-close look at some of the largest animals on Earth.
 Zookeepers will share their knowledge of these gentle giants while feeding them their daily dose of healthy snacks (bananas and romaine lettuce are among the favorites).
 Guests may even get a chance to serve the giraffes themselves.

 See Rare Mexican Gray Wolves

 These small wolves are nearly extinct in the wild, which makes their presence at the San Francisco Zoo all the more important.
-The three little guys are each named after a famous musician: Prince, David Bowie, and San Francisco's own Jerry Garcia.
+The four little guys are each named after a famous musician: Prince, David Bowie, and San Francisco's own Jerry Garcia.
 The most recent addition is named Betty White for the famous actress who was a proud animal-lover.
-You can get a 270-degree view of their habitat by stepping inside a special part of the exhibit.
+You can get a 270-degree view of their habitat by stepping inside a special part of the exhibit in Wolf Canyon.

 Step Into the Open Aviary

 The South American Tropical Rainforest & Aviary building has only the most essential barriers between you and the animals.
 That means you shouldn't be surprised if a toucan or a macaw suddenly sails over your head!
 See these beautiful birds, as well as sloths and an anaconda, inside.
 Don't worry; the anaconda is most definitely contained!

 Take A Walk on the Wild Side

 The San Francisco Zoo & Gardens offers a variety of guided experiences that provide visitors with access to exhibits that regular admission won't cover.
 They range from 60 to 90 minutes in duration and can be customized to suit your interests.